-Music has always been my crutch, my healer, and my support system.
-No matter the mood, a sound exists that can soothe you, or simply continue to stoke the fire, and when all hope seems lost or if it feels as though your heart can’t take more pain, the music is there to be your friend and your muse.
-I remember lonely days riding the bus to school, while the music pumping through my headphones kept me company and gave me an outlet, and a way to find solace when I rarely felt I belonged.
+Since I was young, music has always been my friend and crutch, my healer and sometimes my support system in the heat of the moment.
+No matter the mood, a sound exists that can soothe you, or simply continue to stoke the fire, and when all hope seems lost or if it feels as though your heart can’t take more pain, the music is there to be your muse.
+I remember lonely days riding the bus to high school, while the music pumping through my headphones kept me company and gave me an outlet, and a way to find solace when I rarely felt I belonged.

 Sign up for my VIP email list:

 *Disclaimer: All blog posts featuring products, reviews, or suggestions for products or services are governed by our Disclosure.
 Products were received free to review, so to provide authentic opinions and content for our readers.
 The opinions and ideas in this post are the writer's own and are uninfluenced by any other person or business.
 We receive no compensation for product reviews.
 Links within non-product review posts may be sponsored.